Having a baby is not a joke.

 You should equip yourself with knowledge and be open to take advice from other people, but you are the only one who does the action.
 Trust yourself.
 Your mommy instinct will know what is the best for your baby.

-This might be the easiest self care tips.
+This might be the most enjoyable of all quick self care tips for moms.
 You just let go everything else and crash on bed when your baby sleeps.

 An overwhelmed mom is not what your baby needs and wants.
 Rest when you have the chance.